qrthey/tf-sources-updater/readme.md

 This way, you can easily check the changes performed by the updater and catch potential errors.

+Also, a newer release of a module might not be backwards compatible and might require other changes in the repository using the module.
+It is advised to review the changelog of the modules that are updated to a newer version.

 ## Access to tags from private repositories
 Make sure that you have access to download the tag information from the github repositories.
 If an environmental variable `GITHUB_TOKEN`